andrewbaughman/dotfiles/README.md

 # .files

-These are my dotfiles.
+These are my dotfiles, forked from Lars Kappert's [dotfiles](https://github.com/webpro/dotfiles).
 Take anything you want, but at your own risk.

 It mainly targets macOS systems (should install on e.g. Ubuntu as well for many tools, config and aliases etc).